Newtownstewart

 Newtownstewart is a village and townland of 540 acre in County Tyrone, Northern Ireland.
 It is overlooked by hills called Bessy Bell and Mary Gray and lies on the River Strule below the confluence with its tributary the Owenkillew.
 It is situated in the historic barony of Strabane Lower and the civil parish of Ardstraw.
-In the 2011 Census it had a population of 1,551 people.
+In the 2021 census it had a population of 1,414 people.
 It lies within the Derry City and Strabane District Council area.
-Councillor Kieran McGuire has represented Newtownstewart since 2006.

 History

 The townland of Newtownstewart was historically called Lislas.
 Newtownstewart Castle was built by Sir Robert Newcomen in 1615 as part of the Plantation of Ulster.
-The castle was acquired by Sir William Stewart when he married Newcommen's second daughter in 1629.
+The castle was acquired by Sir William Stewart when he married Newcomen's second daughter in 1629.
 The castle and town were renamed Newtownstewart by Sir William Stewart after his birthplace.

 The former Northern Bank building on the corner was the scene of an infamous murder in 1871 when bank cashier William Glass was robbed of £1,600 and killed.
 Assistant District Inspector Thomas Hartley Montgomery, of the Royal Irish Constabulary, who was in charge of the investigation, was subsequently tried, convicted, and hanged at Omagh Gaol.

 Newtownstewart Town Hall, which was the venue for petty session hearings, was completed in 1880.

 Royal Visit

-The Duke and Duchess of York visited the Duke of Abercorn at Baronscourt as part of their Royal Visit to Northern Ireland in 1924.
+The Duke and Duchess of York visited the 3rd Duke of Abercorn, then Governor of Northern Ireland, at Baronscourt as part of their Royal Visit to Northern Ireland in 1924.

 Sport

-Newtownstewart St. Eugene's is the local Gaelic Athletic Association club.
+Naomh Eoghan club is the local Gaelic Athletic Association club.

 Ardstraw Football Club is the local football club.
-They have a strong connection to the town with many players coming from within the town and the surrounding area.

-Two Castles ABC is the local boxing Club.
-Formed in 2012, it has won over 30 Irish National Boxing Titles.

-Also a new football club has recently been formed.
-Newtown United funded by Castle Bar has entered the Fermanagh and Wester league and had a good start under a local manager who lead them to multiple important wins but eventually he resigned.
-Now the new manager is unknown but since they have dropped form.
-The local manager had brought this team into the league with many critics who didn’t believe in them.
-He played a good style of football which lead to them topping the league before resigning.
+The club participates in the Irish Cup.